Conditions of receiving subsidy

 Home loan redraws

 If you take out a DHOAS home loan that has a redraw facility, and then proceed to make deposits above your minimum monthly repayments, you may draw on those extra repayments.
-You can use these extra funds at your own discretion.
+If your loan is paid down to a nil or credit balance at any point, your subsidy payments will cease as the purpose of your home loan is deemed to have changed.
+This applies even if you immediately redraw the funds.

 Please note: If you wish to refinance your DHOAS loan at a later stage and any redrawn funds have not been used for housing related purposes, such as improvements or renovations to your DHOAS property, this may impact your eligibility or entitlement.
 This is because a DHOAS loan can only be used for the purposes as outlined above.